And we really, really love seeing client results when we’re using one of our favourite techniques.

 I encourage you to write out the steps so next month when you go to replace the banner it’s much quicker.

-I think I saved my favourite for last.
+I think I saved my favourite of the WordPress blog plugins for last.

 Imagine having all your blog posts – past and future – nicely organized and displayed on a calendar.
 Automatically!
 That’s what the Editorial Calendar plugin (yup, free as well) will do.